-The value and versatility of inverter-based welding technology really starts to shine for the hobbyist welder working with a budget of $600 to $1,000.
+The value and versatility of inverter-based technology really shine for the hobbyist working with a budget of up to $1,000 for a MIG machine.
 In this range, many of the best welder features become available.

 This added power doesn’t mean you give up portability, because many dual-voltage welders weigh less than 40 pounds.

-These welders are capable of MIG welding, both flux-cored and gas, and stick, also known as shielded metal arc welding (SMAW).
+Multi-process welders are capable of MIG, both flux core and gas, and stick welding, also known as shielded metal arc welding (SMAW).
 Again, thanks to inverter technology, you won’t have to sacrifice portability to enjoy this flexibility.

-Expect your multi-process welder to include an electrode holder for stick welding.
-You'll only need to purchase the consumable electrodes to begin welding.
+Expect your multi-process welder to include an electrode holder for the stick.
+You’ll only need to purchase the consumable electrodes to get started.

-Some machines in this category are even capable of MIG, stick, plus tungsten inert gas welding (TIG).
+Some multi-process machines are even capable of MIG, stick, plus tungsten inert gas welding (TIG).
 Also known as gas tungsten arc welding (GTAW), this process produces the cleanest welds of the highest quality using 100% argon gas.

-While TIG is slower than MIG welding, it doesn't produce sparks or smoke.
-You'll see excellent results on a wide variety of materials from the thinnest to the thickest metals.
+While TIG is slower than MIG, it doesn’t produce sparks or smoke.
+You’ll see excellent results on a wide variety of materials from the thinnest to the thickest metals.

 Be aware that TIG welding of aluminum material requires AC power output.
 Most machines in this price range only produce DC power output.

-Also, you should know that TIG welding is a more specialized process, requiring more skill and practice than MIG welding.
-Better coordination is needed to hold the TIG gun and feed the filler material into the weld pool at the correct rate.
-While at the same time, you'll regulate amperage with a foot pedal or hand control.
+Also, know that TIG welding is a more specialized process, requiring more skill and practice than MIG.
+You need better coordination to create a good TIG weld.
+You must hold the TIG torch and feed the filler material into the weld pool at the correct rate, all while regulating amperage with a foot pedal or hand control.

-Not a usually a process for the beginner to dive into right away, but it's useful to learn as your interests and skills advance.
-With an investment in a multi-process welder, your machine won't hold you back.
+Not usually a process for the beginner to dive into right away, but it’s useful to learn as your interests and skills advance.
+With an investment in a multi-process welder, your machine won’t hold you back in the future.

-For the ultimate versatility for the money, several welders under $1,000 combine dual-voltage and multi-process technologies.
+For the ultimate versatility for the money, several MIG welders under $1,000 combine dual-voltage and multi-process technologies.

 Technology improves User experience

-It's great that new technologies allow welding machines under $1,000 to provide weld-anywhere portability and process versatility.
-But manufacturers also use the latest in technology to include features making it easy for you to use these welders and consistently achieve excellent results.
+It’s great that new technologies allow a MIG welding machine that costs less than $1,000 to provide weld-anywhere portability and process versatility.
+But manufacturers also use the latest in technology to include features making a MIG welder easy to use so you can consistently achieve excellent results.